โ€˜Seeing the environmental and human impacts on coral reefs made me want to work to ensure the longevity of their biodiversityโ€™

 Proving almost everyone wrong, she is now an experienced diver and trains others – including delegates from the Omani government, who are learning how to protect the countryโ€™s precious corals. โ€˜I want to share all the beautiful, life-changing experiences I had being part of Biosphere Expeditions.
 I want to demonstrate the impact of knowledge sharing and community engagement.โ€™ Working with Biosphere Expeditions meant Jenan learned โ€˜to face challenges on a daily basis.
 You donโ€™t need to be a scientist to make a difference; even as citizens thereโ€™s so much we can do.โ€™

 When she stepped foot on Arabian soil back in 2006, Malika Fettak had no idea how influential and life-changing it would become.
-Starting as a citizen scientist with Biosphere Expeditions, she eventually landed a job with them, initially as part of their marketing team.
-However, she craved being back in the field and so jumped at the chance of becoming an expedition leader, taking on the responsibility for teams of citizen and professional scientists as well as a handful of staff and helpers; mastering to be empathetic towards people she may otherwise have trouble getting on with and helping people achieve their dreams.
-Malika Fettak tells her own story.
+Starting as a citizen scientist with Biosphere Expeditions, she landed a job with them only a year later and jumped at the first chance of becoming an expedition leader, besides from supporting the organisation with marketing & communications.
+She took on the responsibility for teams made up of citizen and professional scientists, staff and local helpers; mastering team leadership with people from different cultures and all walks of life and helping people achieve their dreams.
+Here, Malika tells her own story.

 Malika Fettak (yellow circle) with her expedition team in Oman